exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 # HCA-uncovers-metastable-phenotypes-in-hEC-monolayers

-Repository for "High Content Analysis uncovers metastable phenotypes in human endothelial cell monolayers and key features across distinct populations".
+This repository contains the scripts used in the paper "High Content Analysis uncovers metastable phenotypes in human endothelial cell monolayers and key features across distinct populations" for:

+- "Shiny App V1.2" contains the R scripts to reproduce the Shiny Application for interactive data selection used to subset the database after tSNE clustering

+-"SLAS2_Stats_Notebook.Rmd" is an R notebook containing the scripts for reduction analysis and statistical analysis

+- "SLAS2 NotebookD1R3_4.Rmd" contains the R scripts for data visualisation

+- Can also use this for pipeline upload stuff

+# Requirements:
+1. R and R studio Version 4.0.2. was used and is required for script useage
+2. Install CellProfiler?

+# Useage:
-All code needed to reproduce the Shiny App for interactive data visualisation can be found in the project "Shiny App V1.2"
+- All scripts are written to run with the raw dataset, which can be found in the 'data' folder as 'XXX' -

 short description of your software

 build/usage requirements for your process

 installation instructions (and point to another file INSTALL.md for more details)

-quickstart section
-Link to code for Shiny App:
-Link to code for Plots:
-Link to code for reduction analysis:
-Link to code for statistical analysis:

 link to usage examples